VICTORIA FALLS, DAY 2

 There weren’t many in the mood for rapid 18 but given there was an 80% chance of not flipping I was putting my money on us going over again and so we did!
 I had decided to float down to the end point from here as enough was enough.

 If anyone has ever done this before you will know the climb up the gorge at the end it almost as challenging as the rafting itself.
-It was a case of the ‘tonne of straw’ that broke the camel’s back and knocked my dad for 6, something which would take him almost a week to recover from!
+It was the last straw that knocked my dad, taking him almost a week to recover.

 ZIPLINE